-5.2.1 A member of staff raising a concern should contact the Clerk to the Corporation, outlining their concerns under the College's whistleblowing policy.
+5.2.1 A member of staff raising a concern should contact the Head of Human Resources & Organisational Development, outlining their concerns under the College's whistleblowing policy.

 The complainant may prefer the initial contact to be made by telephone, rather than in writing, to safeguard confidentiality.
-If this is the case, the Clerk will respond to the complainant immediately with a written acknowledgement of their concern.
+If this is the case, the Head of Human Resources & Organisational Development will respond to the complainant immediately with a written acknowledgement of their concern.

-- 5.2.2 The Clerk to the Corporation will arrange to meet the complainant outside of the College to discuss his/her allegations. - 5.2.3 Within 2 weeks, the Clerk to the Corporation will either: - i) inform the complainant in writing of the investigative measures they are intending to put in place in pursuit of the complaint; or - determine whether or not they believe that the disclosure is wholly without substance or merit and does not require any further action.
+- 5.2.2 The Head of Human Resources & Organisational Development may arrange to meet the complainant outside of the College to discuss his/her allegations. - 5.2.3 Within 2 weeks, the Head of Human Resources & Organisational Development will either: - i) inform the complainant in writing of the investigative measures they are intending to put in place in pursuit of the complaint; or - determine whether or not they believe that the disclosure is wholly without substance or merit and does not require any further action.
 If this is the case, the complainant will be notified in writing of the reasons for this decision and advised that no further action will be taken by the College under this policy/procedure.
-Considerations to be taken into account when making this determination may include the following: - if the Clerk is satisfied that the complainant does not have a reasonable belief that the suspected malpractice is occurring; - if the matter is already the subject of legal proceedings or appropriate action by an external body; or - if the matter is already subject to another, appropriate College procedure. - 5.2.4 To ensure confidentiality, such communications (and any other correspondence connected to the complaint) shall be sent to the complainant's home address, rather than via the
+Considerations to be taken into account when making this determination may include the following: - if the Head of Human Resources & Organisational Development is satisfied that the complainant does not have a reasonable belief that the suspected malpractice is occurring; - if the matter is already the subject of legal proceedings or appropriate action by

-- College's internal communication systems. - 5.2.5 Dependent on the complexity of the allegations and the time required for a thorough investigation, the Clerk to the Corporation will provide the complainant with reports on the progress of the investigation. - 5.2.6 The Clerk to the Corporation will provide the complainant with written confirmation of the outcome of their complaint at the conclusion of the investigation, subject to third party rights. - 5.2.7 Possible actions could include an internal investigation; referral to the College's auditors; or referral to the relevant external bodies such as the police, OFSTED, the Health & Safety Executive or the Information Commissioner's Office. - 5.2.7 If the complainant is not satisfied that their concern has been properly dealt with by the Clerk to the Corporation, they will have the right to raise the matter in confidence with the Chair of the Corporation within 10 working days.
-The Chair will make a final decision on any action to be taken and notify the complainant.
+- an external body; or - if the matter is already subject to another, appropriate College procedure. - 5.2.4 To ensure confidentiality, such communications (and any other correspondence connected to the complaint) shall be sent to the complainant's home address, rather than via the College's internal communication systems. - 5.2.5 Dependent on the complexity of the allegations and the time required for a thorough investigation, the Head of Human Resources & Organisational Development will provide the complainant with reports on the progress of the investigation. - 5.2.6 The Head of Human Resources & Organisational Development will provide the complainant with written confirmation of the outcome of their complaint at the conclusion of the investigation, subject to third party rights. - 5.2.7 Possible actions could include an internal investigation; referral to the College's auditors; or referral to the relevant external bodies such as the police, OFSTED, the Health & Safety Executive or the Information Commissioner's Office. - 5.2.7 If the complainant is not satisfied that their concern has been properly dealt with by the Head of Human Resources & Organisational Development, they will have the right to raise the matter in confidence with the Clerk to the Corporation within 10 working days.
+The Clerk will make a final decision on any action to be taken and notify the complainant.

-5.3 Matters Relating to the Chief Executive/ Principal /Board of Governors
+5.3 Matters Relating to the Principal & Chief Executive/Board of Governors